duraiz/greentube/README.md

-A simple Node.JS example that serves "Hello wWrld"
+A simple Node.JS example that serves "Hello World"